Serviam Girls Academy

 Serviam Girls Academy is a private school in Wilmington, Delaware, offering classes in grades 5–8 for girls.
 Established in 2008 as an Ursuline school, it is modeled after schools in the NativityMiguel Network of Schools.
 The current enrollment is approximately 60 students, most of whom live in New Castle, Newark, and the City of Wilmington.
 The school has a brother school, Nativity Preparatory School, which is also located in Wilmington.

-Serviam Girls Academy's Mission Statement: Cultivating the potential of young women through a challenging, holistic education rooted in the Ursuline tradition.
-Their Vision Statement: Empowering young women, changing the world.

-The Academy seeks to provide a holistic, tuition-free education for low-income girls in grades 5-8.
-The school's rigorous, college-focused program includes an extended school day and school year, small class size, a mandatory summer program, and support to its graduates in high school and college.
+The Academy seeks to provide a tuition-free education for low-income girls in grades 5-8.
+The school's program includes an extended school day and school year, small class size, a mandatory summer program, and support to its graduates in high school and college.

 Need to Educate Delaware's Minority Girls

 Serviam operates with the following statistics in mind: